 - o Hardware

-- o Displayed features
+- Displayed features

-- Safety: The course is expected to have a number of live actors and physical obstacles.
+- Safety: The course is expected to have a number of live actors and physical obstacles, as well as limited visibility due to smoke or time of day.
 Describe your approach and measures to ensure safety during your participation in the competition.
 Be sure to include descriptions of your approach to software emergency stops, hardware emergency stops, safety operators, and battery charging, monitoring, and storage.